-A Collateralized Debt Obligation provides financial institutions with a mechanism to mitigate the dangers of owning a volatile obligation-based portfolio (consisting of loans, bonds, and even other CDOs), by selling the risk to the investors.
-Initially, a financial institute, termed sponsor, sells the portfolio to an external organization, termed Special Purpose Vehicle (SPV), to isolate the investors from its own credit risk.
-In turn, the SPV combines all of the debt obligations into a single collateral pool.
-The pool is repackaged into different risk/profit CDO tranches, with each tranche covering a certain percentage of the monetary amount within the initial pool.
-These tranches are then sold to investors in return for interest payments, as shown in Fig. 1.
-For a more complete CDO structure description refer to [J.Hall and White 2004].
+A Collateralized Debt Obligation usually consists of highly volatile obligation-based assets, such as: loans, bonds, and even other CDO tranches.
+Initially, a financial institute, termed sponsor, sells the obligation-based portfolio to an external organization, termed Special Purpose Vehicle (SPV), to isolate the investors from its own credit risk.
+The SPV combines all of the debt obligations into a single collateral pool.
+This pool is repackaged into different risk/profit CDO tranches, with each tranche covering a certain percentage of the monetary amount within the initial pool, as shown in Fig. 1.